 Various other resources exist, specifically to help caregivers continue being the BAMFs they are.
 Consider exploring:

-- Archangels.me (ARCHANGELS) for zip-code specific verified social services, practical planning tools, peer stories, or to use the Caregiver Intensity Index, made available free to Supportiv users.
+- Archangels.me (ARCHANGELS) for zip-code specific verified social services, practical planning tools, and peer stories.

 - Caregiver.org (Family Caregiver Alliance) for multi-lingual phone support.